 This square breathing technique promotes deep relaxation with equal time spent on each phase.

-- Sit upright and exhale completely.
+• Sit upright and exhale completely.

-- Hold your breath for 4 counts.
+• Hold your breath for four counts.

-- Hold empty for 4 counts.
+• Hold empty for four counts.

-- Repeat for 4-5 cycles.
+• Repeat for 4-5 cycles.

 Wim Hof Breathing

 A cornerstone of the Wim Hof Method, Wim Hof Breathing is a unique combination of controlled hyperventilation followed by breath retention.
-The technique involves taking 30-40 deep breaths, exhaling fully on the last one, and then holding the breath for as long as comfortably possible.
+The technique involves taking 30-40 deep breaths, exhaling fully on the last one, and then holding the breath for as long as possible.

 Scientific Evidence and Research

-A 6-week breathing training course was long enough to cause a significant decrease in anxiety levels in healthy adults 1.
+A 6-week breathing training course was long enough to cause a significant decrease in anxiety levels in healthy adults 2

-Fast-paced breathwork may also offer therapeutic benefits as temporary voluntarily induced stress is also known to be beneficial for health and stress resilience 5.
+Fast-paced breathwork may also offer therapeutic benefits as temporary voluntarily induced stress is also known to be beneficial for health and stress resilience 6

-In two recently published studies, a breathing exercise was found to be most effective for both immediate and long-term stress reduction 6.
+In two recently published studies, a breathing exercise was found to be most effective for both immediate and long-term stress reduction 7.

 Risks and Considerations